You may have already claimed Capital Allowances tax relief, but have you considered everything possible?

 Research and Development allowances

 Annual Investment Allowances (‘AIA’) provide 100% tax relief for expenditure up to £1m.
-But, from 1st January 2021, the cap is reducing from £1m to just £200,000 per year and so, we’re encouraging businesses to consider other reliefs now.
+However, from 1st January 2021, the cap is reducing from £1m to just £200,000 per year and so, we’re encouraging businesses to consider other reliefs now.

 Research and Development Allowances (‘RDA’s) are another 100% allowance that’s commonly overlooked, largely due to the current generosity of the AIA.